Ryan Jeffers Preview, Player Props: Twins vs. Mets

 Ryan Jeffers At The Plate

-- Looking at the 77 games he has played this year, he's hit a home run in nine of them (11.7%), and in 3.6% of his trips to the plate.
+- In 11.7% of his games this season, he has hit a home run, and 3.6% of his trips to the plate.

-- He has scored in 29 games this year (37.7%), including multiple runs in six games.
+- He has scored in 29 of 77 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.